useblocks/sphinx-needs-enterprise/presentations/why_enterprise_license.rst

 Connectors
 ~~~~~~~~~~
-Im- and Export of data from:
+Import and Export of data from:

 * CodeBeamer
 * Azure Boards